Find us in the Lower Library 27 - Monday through Friday, 9am to 4pm

 Call us at 707.826.3341

 I am proud to be the academic advisor for students majoring in the Biological Sciences.
 I studied biology at Sarah Lawrence College, pursuing my passionate interest in ornithology through independent projects in all my classes, and by taking a year off of school to gain experience in the field through internships.
 I graduated in 2002, and then spent a year working for the Redwood Sciences Lab in Arcata, doing mist-netting and bird banding around northern California.
 I earned my biology teaching credential in 2006, and then taught Integrated Science for three years at a local high school.
-I completed a Master’s Degree in Education in 2011 at Humboldt State, focusing my research on the experience of being bullied in childhood, and how that influences adults’ approach to confronting bullying behavior in children.
+I completed a Master’s Degree in Education in 2011 at Humboldt, focusing my research on the experience of being bullied in childhood, and how that influences adults’ approach to confronting bullying behavior in children.
 I then worked for four years in the School of Education, coordinating the Secondary Education Credential Program.
 I love working with students as they make progress toward their academic and career goals.
-When I’m not working, I enjoy goofing around with my young son, Ira, playing steel drum in the Pan Dulce Steel Orchestra, birdwatching, and going for walks with my son, my husband, and our dog, June.
+When I’m not working, I enjoy goofing around with my young son, Ira, playing steel drum in the Pan Dulce Steel Orchestra, birdwatching, and going for walks with my dog, June.

-As an HSU alum, I attended both the Bachelors and Master Programs of Social Work, and graduated May 2010.
+As an Humboldt alum, I attended both the Bachelors and Master Programs of Social Work, and graduated May 2010.
 My background is seeped with a deep regard for social justice, and a desire to connect with people in a liberating and meaningful way.
 In particular, I'm interested in collaborating with students to connect to personal passions, goals, and to reflect upon personal strengths.
 Often, students arrive without a clear vision for their future, or without realizing the varied and diverse opportunities possible while working towards a degree.
 Internships and life changing experiences like studying abroad are endless and the very reason why it can be so exciting on a college campus.
 Personally, being an academic advisor is a win-win for me.
 In my view no individual is fully formed.
 On the contrary, each individual is a work in progress, alive with possibilities.
 My goal is to help students experience success.
 I am energized when I notice a glimpse of excellence or of "flow" where previously there were only halting steps.

 I am a proud first generation high school and college graduate.
 Coming from a single-parent, immigrant, and working class family taught me many beautiful life-lessons including the value of higher education.
 In 2005, I graduated from the University of California, San Diego with a Bachelor Degree in Psychology and a minor in Sociology.
 (Quick note: Shortly, thereinafter, my three youngest siblings also obtained their college degrees).
 Upon graduation, I worked in universities and found that my love for education extended beyond my personal experience.
 I served as an Employment Services Counselor for the Welfare-to-Work program and really connected with the part of my job that helped clients develop educational/career plans to become independent from the Welfare system.
 In 2016, my husband and I moved from Southern California to Humboldt County and I worked as a Social Worker for a several years.
 In January 2018, I was very fortunate and was offered the position of Career Advisor for the College of Arts, Humanities and Social Sciences.
 Every day is a great day!
 I absolutely love my job!
 I get to work with students with the development of their passions and dreams.
 Every day, I get to witness how education opens opportunities and helps our wonderful students’ achieve amazing things- professionally and academically.